Python-PyQt/PyQt6-Docs/descriptions/QtCore/QEvent-Type-GraphicsSceneDrop-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 167
-    :digest: a5f724731c7d5e453e9f107afd1895ec
+    :digest: 8a2512ad90a702e267f80f7604746418

-A drag and drop operation is completed over a scene (QGraphicsSceneDragDropEvent).
+A drag and drop operation is completed over a scene (\ :sip:ref:`~PyQt6.QtWidgets.QGraphicsSceneDragDropEvent`).